ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio.md

    **Note:** For more details about Web.config transformation syntax for Web Project Deployment using Visual Studio, see the MSDN website: http://msdn.microsoft.com/en-us/library/dd465326.aspx

-   **Note:** For information on deploying Sitecore databases to Azure, see the section "How To Deploy Sitecore Databases" of this article.
+   **Note:** For information on deploying Sitecore databases to Azure, see the section [How To Deploy Sitecore Databases](#how-to-deploy-sitecore-databases).

 3. Modify both the `Web.Debug.config` and `Web.Release.config` files to set the path of the `dataFolder` Sitecore variable.
 Add the following Web.config transformation to set the `\Website\App_Data` directory as a data folder: